For multi-day trips with a heavy pack. Manufacturers emphasize durability and support in the creation of backpacking boots. See backpacking boots

 The insole of the Lowa Tibet GTX is called Climate Control Footbed, a breathable top layer.
 Its foam conforms to the foot's shape for customization.
 This footbed works with Lowa’s Climate Control System to keep the foot dry and fresh.
 It also promotes ventilation in and out of the boot.

-Using a 5mm, full-length, hard, nylon stabilizer as its support, this boot can take on challenging terrains.
+Using a 5mm, full-length, hard, nylon stabilizer as its support, this hiking boot can take on challenging terrains.
 It also provides torsional stability.

 Lowa’s Tibet GTX upper is crafted using lightweight nubuck leather.
 This material is known to be resilient and breathable.
 When it gets wet, the color of the material darkens.
 However, this does not affect its durability.
 As soon as the material dries, it gets back to its original color.
 Reinforcing and providing protection in the upper is its high wall 360-degree rubber rand.